oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 **WARNING:** Modify your existing `.gitignore` file to have `*.env` so you don't accidentally check in your secrets!

-You’ll need to create a new web application in Auth0 and fill in the `<...>` placeholders before this works.
-Once you’ve done that, you can run the following command to set these environment variables.
+You'll need to create a new web application in Auth0 and fill in the `<...>` placeholders before this works.
+Once you've done that, you can run the following command to set these environment variables.

 ```shell
 source ~/.auth0.env